 The 2018 IECC Air Exchange requirement is 3 ACH.
 KHRC will allow an Air Exchange rate of 5 ACH.

 The energy auditor/rater for each new development, rehabilitation, or conversion must be designated prior to the start of construction.
 The designated energy auditor will review and approve the planned construction, as per design and specifications, ensuring it meets or exceeds the above stated standards.
 The auditor will provide all appropriate inspections during the build process to ensure project meets standards.
 Upon completion, a final energy audit should be completed to verify that actual construction or rehabilitation meets the appropriate standards.
-Prior to enclosing unit walls, the energy rater must be notified, and an inspection completed, to insure proper insulation and duct sealing.
+Prior to enclosing unit walls, the energy rater must be notified, and an inspection completed, to ensure proper insulation and duct sealing.

 Upon completion, a final energy audit shall be completed to verify that actual construction or rehabilitation meets the appropriate standards.
 20% (minimum of 4) of the total units will be rated.
 The sampling should include one unit from each building and each different floor plan.
 The sampling should also include a variation of interior and exterior units in a multi-plex building.
 A random sampling of 20% (minimum of 4) is required for projects containing single family and duplex units.
 All units must have an insulation inspection and a final attic inspection.